rachuri221/paper1-data-pipeline/docs/validation_report_paper1.md

 Independently confirmed on all 5 cleaned datasets: **0 duplicate `respondent_id`**, **0 index values
 outside [0,100]**, **all `age` within 18–24**, **all income ≥ 0**.
 - Note (not a discrepancy): SCF `respondent_id` (Y1) is unique, but `household_id` (YY1) repeats 5× by
   design (multiple-imputation implicates).
-Confirmed this is expected, per Yousef's log.
+Confirmed this is expected, per Data Analyst's log.

 ---